cruncher/sparky/README.md

 The <code>name</code> attribute is used to tell Sparky which property of the model to update.
-Text written into the input is stored at Sparky.data.text.username.
-Changes to Sparky.data.text.username update the input's value.
+Text written into the input is stored at <code>Sparky.data.text.username</code>, and changes to Sparky.data.text.username update the input's value.

 ### Absolute paths